The Risks of a HECM Reverse Mortgage

 Are you comfortable with a growing balance and/or adjustable interest rate?

-Usually when I recommend people do not get a Reverse Mortgage it is because I can sense that they are not comfortable breaking with tradition.
+Usually, when I recommend people do not get a Reverse Mortgage it is because I can sense that they are not comfortable breaking with tradition.
 We’ve been trained for generations that the goal in life is to pay off our mortgage, throw a big party then give our home to our kids when we die.
-This mentality makes people feel good to see their mortgage balance decrease by a couple hundred dollars every month.
+This mentality makes people feel good to see their mortgage balance decrease by a couple of hundred dollars every month.
 With a Reverse Mortgage because they are no longer making payments their balance is going to climb a few hundred dollars a month which can cause anxiety every time the statement comes.

 Likewise, the last recession exaggerated the risks of Adjustable Interest Rates which is why some choose the Fixed Rate option vs. the Line of Credit which has an Adjustable Rate.
 They don’t like the possibility that their interest rate could adjust once a year even though it would never affect the other terms of their HECM.